SakifKhan98/otomoto-scrapper/README.md

 It will use Puppeteer for handling events in the browser level and cheerio for parsing HTML output in some cases to extract desired data.

+It might take time upto ~= 15 to 20 minutes for the total scrapping to be completed depending on network speed.
+So, I request you to be patient after running the script and you can keep an eye on the console to have a rough idea about the progress of the process.

 ---

 ## Requirements